 Neb.
 Rev. Stat. § 13-2203 (Cum.
 Supp.
 2020) of the Act enumerates the miscellaneous expenditures permitted by governing bodies of local governments.
-Donation payments are not found among that select statutory list of permissible expenditures.
+Memorials and donation payments are not found among that select statutory list of permissible expenditures.
 As a result, such disbursements must be considered disallowed by law.